syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

-> Note: A demo of this feature is included in the Overview sample.
+N> A demo of this feature is included in the Overview sample.